Coronavirus: Employee rights

 What are my rights if I take time off to care for dependents?

-So, what are your automatic rights?
-Well they are set out in the pre-existing legislation, Section 57A-57B Employment Rights Act 1996 .
+Your rights to take time off to care for dependents are set out in the existing legislation, Section 57A-57B Employment Rights Act 1996 .

 According to this legislation, you have a right to ‘reasonable’ time off work to care for dependents in an ’emergency’.

-This time off is unpaid, unless you have an employment contract or insurance policy which provides for payment in such circumstances.
+This time off is unpaid unless you have an employment contract or insurance policy that provides for payment in such circumstances.

 If I get coronavirus, will I get sick leave and pay?